ItzRock/FamilyFriendly/README.md

 ## How to customize
 Modify the included "naughtywords.txt" file in the plugin's directory to any words you'd like seperated by a new line.
 This mod intentionally doesn't include many swear words as the mod REALLY likes to false positive.

 If you would like include this mod in a modpack or a translation package please do not include the original DLL file.
-Please list this mod as a  dependency and add your own "naughtywords.txt" file.
-It should override it, if it doesn't please open a issue on the GitHub repo.
+Add a "override.txt" file to override the list or add another "naughtywords.txt" to add more words.

 ## Common Issues